How to Get Fit for Sailing

 Look for the ‘Give as Gift’ link on the Amazon product page.
 You can write a personal message and gift notifications are delivered to the recipient via e-mail (typically within 5 minutes).
 The recipient clicks on a link in the email to download the book (and the free Kindle reader software if they don’t already have it).

-(If you prefer paper... some copies of the previous edition are still available to order - see below for the previous edition)
+(If you prefer the older edition on paper... limited copies are still available to order - see below)

 Paper edition (2001)